yuzukumo/nuscenes-scene-agent/README.md

 - deterministic validators for geometry, motion, TTC, lane relation, and crosswalk context
 - a reporting layer that exports evidence images, case reports, case libraries, and benchmark summaries

-The core design choice is hybridization: `LLM for intent understanding and ranking`, `deterministic code for evidence, filtering, and reproducibility`.
+The core design is hybrid: `LLM` for intent understanding and ranking, `deterministic code` for evidence, filtering, and reproducibility.

 ## Data Policy